25 Epic Bucket List Arizona Adventures

 Unsurprisingly, Scottsdale staycations are wildly popular mother daughter trip ideas, as well as for couples and bachelorette parties.

 One of the best resorts in town is the Andaz Scottsdale Resort & Bungalows, which features a gorgeous pool, a spa, and breathtaking views of Camelback Mountain.

 After checking into your resort, get ready to have the perfect Scottsdale staycation.
 Spend hours soaking up the sun at the pool, treat yourself to a massage or a facial, and enjoy a delicious dinner at the resort restaurant, Weft & Warp.

-If you’re up for exploring, head to Old Town Scottsdale for world-class shopping, museums, fantastic nightlife, and the Scottsdale Wine Trail.
+If you’re up for exploring, Old Town Scottsdale should be part of your Arizona adventures.
+It’s home to world-class shopping, museums, fantastic nightlife, and the Scottsdale Wine Trail.

 Insider tip: Summer is low season in Scottsdale due to the hot temperatures, so the resorts slash their rates.
 If you can handle the heat, visit during the summer for the perfect budget-friendly Scottsdale vacation.